 - Villa Ainola: guided tour

-- Villa Kokkonen, Järvenpää: guided tour & buffet lunch
+- Villa Kokkonen, Järvenpää: guided tour, music performance & buffet lunch

-We next transfer to one of Aalto’s last works, Villa Kokkonen, Järvenpää, designed for the composer Joonas Kokkonen.
+We next transfer to one of Aalto’s last works, Villa Kokkonen, in Järvenpää, designed for the composer Joonas Kokkonen.
 Completed in 1969, it has been seen as a precursor to Finlandia Hall in Helsinki.
 The heart of the home is the large study, which was designed around a grand piano, a unique orchestration of architecture, design and music.
-At Villa Kokkonen we enjoy a buffet lunch.
+At Villa Kokkonen we enjoy a buffet lunch and a music performance.

 Jyväskylä - 2 nights